thoughtworks-jumpstart/guides/docs/frontend-web-development/react-state-with-class.md

 First reason: because React is not aware that the state is updated if you update the state object directly.
 Hence React won't re-render the component after you update the state object by yourself.

-In contrast, when you call setState, React is aware of the state update and re-render the component correctly.
+In contrast, when you call `setState`, React is aware of the state update and re-render the component correctly.

 ### Don't mutate the existing state object